CopperEgg/copperegg-powershell/README.md

 * Copy the contents of the newly-cloned poweryaml directory to "c:\Program Files (x86)\CopperEgg\Modules\PowerYaml".

-* If the archive flags are set on any of the files in either of tese two directories, clear them.
+* If the archive flags are set on any of the files in either of these two directories, clear them.

 * At this point, you will need to create your config.yml file.
 Copy the config-sample.yml file to config.yml.

-* Edit the config.yml file :
+## Edit the config.yml file :

-** in the copperegg section:
+### in the copperegg section:
-*** enter your CopperEgg APIKEY in the the apikey field,
+#### enter your CopperEgg APIKEY in the the apikey field,
-*** set the frequency (actually the sampling period ... a value of 60 means obtain a sample every 60 seconds.)
+#### set the frequency (actually the sampling period ... a value of 60 means obtain a sample every 60 seconds.)
-*** set the 'local_remote' flag as desired; local means the machine running copperegg-powershell will only monitor those metricgroups called out in the server definition with hostname equal to that of the local host. remote means the machine running copperegg-powershell will only monitor metricgroups called out in the server definitions with hostnames NOT equal to that of the local host.
+#### set the 'local_remote' flag as desired; local means the machine running copperegg-powershell will only monitor
+those metricgroups called out in the server definition with hostname equal to that of the local host. remote means the machine running copperegg-powershell will only monitor metricgroups called out in the server definitions with hostnames NOT equal to that of the local host.
 Finally, if set to all, the machine running copperegg-powershell will monitor metricgroups in server definitions of both local and remote machines.
-*** replace 'Server1' with your server name.
-This name field allows you to name your servers as you like; the associated Server definition must contain the Windows machine name. (see below)
+#### replace 'Server1' with your server name.
+This name field allows you to name your servers as you like; the associated
+Server definition must contain the Windows machine name. (see below)

+### in the remaining sections
-** Update the Server Definition (in config-sample.yml, the block at the end of the file beginning with Server1:)
+#### Update the Server Definition (in config-sample.yml, the block at the end of the file beginning with Server1:)
 Each Server Definition block must have a valid hostname, and a metricgroups section, listing which of the metric groups defined earlier in the file to monitor.
 If this instance will monitor MSSQL (locally or remotely), you must also add a a mssql_instancenames: section, and list one (or more) instances to monitor.